Horses spotted Sunday during a hike near Rio Bravo Drive in White Rock. Photo by Jenn Bartram/ladailypost.com

 On the job in Los Alamos Tuesday morning is Dani Macias ready with a wide variety of burritos, coffee and special treats at Hot Rocks inside the main entrance of Los Alamos Medical Center at 3917 West Road.
 Hot Rocks is open 7 a.m. to 1:30 p.m., Monday through Friday. #worklosalamos #wherediscvoeriesaremade.
 Photo by Jenn Bartram/ladailypost.com

-Copyright © 2012-2020 Los Alamos Daily Post – the Official Newspaper of Record in Los Alamos County.
-This Site and all information contained here including, but not limited to, news stories, photographs, video, charts, graphs and graphics is the property of the Los Alamos Daily Post, unless otherwise noted.
+Copyright © 2012-2021 Los Alamos Daily Post is the Official Newspaper of Record in Los Alamos County.
+This Site and all information contained here including, but not limited to news stories, photographs, videos, charts, graphs and graphics is the property of the Los Alamos Daily Post, unless otherwise noted.
 Permission to reprint in whole or in part is hereby granted, provided that the Los Alamos Daily Post and the author/photographer are properly cited.
 Opinions expressed by readers, columnists and other contributors do not necessarily reflect the views of the Los Alamos Daily Post.
 The Los Alamos Daily Post was founded Feb.
 7, 2012 by Owner/Publisher Carol A. Clark.